ExtraBB/typegoose-cursor-pagination/README.md

    @param {_query} A mongo query
    @param {_projection} A mongo projection
    @param {_populate} A mongoose population object

+   The response object of findPaged() is as follows:

+    - hasNext {Boolean} hasNext is true if there is a next page
+    - hasPrevious {Boolean} hasPrevious is true if there is a previous page
+    - next {String} next is the cursor for the next page
+    - previous {String} previous is the cursor for the previous page
+    - totalDocs {Number} totalDocs is the total amount of docs for the query
+    - docs {T[]} docs are the resulting documents for this page
 ```

 Create your typegoose model as follows: